-Hallel-Nirtza After Bentching, we fill the fourth.
-Carrying a lit candle, one of the participants opens all doors leading from the Seder room to and including the front door.
+Hallel-Nirtza Carrying a lit candle, one of the participants opens all doors leading from the Seder room to and including the front door.
 We recite Sh'foch Chamoscho.
 We then conclude the Hagada followed by the fourth cup of wine.
 The whole cup must be drunk in order to say Al Hagefen.
 The contents of the Kos Shel Eliyohu should be poured back into the bottle.
 It is customary to sing the Niggun "Keili Atoh" at this time.